klepas/fuckyouimaplatypus-site/index.md

 Prerequisites
 : Bring your laptop, no excuses
 : Be prepared to play
+: Think of it like nerd fight club: it doesn't matter if you're new to this infosec thing, or you've been at it for ages: everyone's expected to participate, and you won't find it fun if you're expecting to just come and sit and listen to other people's work.

 Location
 : aMBUSH Gallery -- Level 3, Central Park Mall, 28 Broadway Chippendale NSW 2008